 Mat Bate covered this in a previous post on our website, but we will recap the basics.

-The maximum new state pension is currently £9,110 per year per individual and could therefore provide a British couple with over £18,000 of inflation linked income in retirement.
+The maximum new state pension is currently £9,110 per year per individual and could therefore provide a British couple with over £18,000 of inflation-linked income in retirement.

 Could you get a cheaper mortgage?

 As always, there are lots of considerations when buying property, not least the multitude of taxes to navigate, especially for buyers of UK homes.
-Capital gains tax, income tax and inheritance tax should all be considered before making a final decision.
+Capital gains tax, income tax, and inheritance tax should all be considered before making a final decision.
 Although not tax advisers, at Private Capital we are all UK-qualified and can therefore provide guidance on what exposure you may have to UK tax as a Hong Kong resident.

 Ensure your loved ones are protected.

-Hopefully these are a few areas where you can quickly make some hugely positive steps forward in your financial planning which will be incredibly rewarding to your future self.
+Hopefully, these are a few areas where you can quickly make some hugely positive steps forward in your financial planning which will be incredibly rewarding to your future self.

-Next time we’ll take a look at Estate Planning which should be a key consideration for British expats in Hong Kong.
+In another blog post, we take a look at Estate Planning which should be a key consideration for British expats in Hong Kong.
 We find there is often confusion around who is liable for it and the fact that inheritance tax is one of the most punitive at 40% makes it worth getting clarification around your planning opportunities.

 If you would like more information on any topics covered, get in touch with one of the team who will be more than happy to help.